gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 * Every device can be connected to n PJON buses
 * Many buses can coexist on the same medium
 * Synchronous and or asynchronous acknowledgement can be requested (see [Acknowledge specification v1.0](/specification/PJON-protocol-acknowledge-specification-v1.0.md))
-* Process or network service identifier using a 2 bytes port identification
+* Network service identifier using a 2 bytes port identification

 ### Bus
 A PJON bus is made by a group of up to 254 devices transmitting and receiving on the same medium.
 Communication between devices occurs through packets and it is based on fairness or on the right of each device to equally share the bandwidth available.